How to Get Paid in the Music Business

 - Musicians: What about the musicians themselves?
 Musicians make money from royalties, advances, playing live, selling merchandise, and licensing fees for their music.
-Sounds like a lot of revenue streams, but don't forget they often have to share the money with the people listed above.
+Sounds like a lot of revenue streams, but don't forget they often have to share the money with the people listed above: mechanical royalties and performance rights royalties.
+If you don't mind playing other people's music, you may also consider being a session musician to earn some extra income.

 There are lots of different ways to make money in the music business, and many of them come down to percentages and contracts.
 For this reason, everyone needs to be on the same page about how payments will take place.
 Also, you should always get it in writing.